Your Common Workers’ Compensation Hmmms, Answered

 Ask More Questions By Getting In Touch With Us

-Could my claim expire if I don’t act soon enough?
+Could my workers' compensation claim expire if I don’t act soon enough?

 Yes.
 Workers’ comp claims are subject to a statute of limitations.
 One needs to be aware of them so that the claim does not expire.
 The statutes of limitations may differ depending on the type of claim.

-What should I do if I have an older injury?
+What should I do if I have an older workplace injury?

 When you wait to file a claim, you are delaying the benefits you deserve to cover your medical expenses and missed earnings.
 Report your accident; seek medical attention; and contact Heller, Maas, Moro & Magill Co., LPA, to make sure that your claim is filed before the statute of limitations deadline.

 You may be entitled to money that neither your employer nor the BWC will inform you about.
-We will advise you about what other payments or benefits you deserve.
+In most cases, a worker can receive compensation for lost income and medical expenses that result from a workplace injury.
+As your legal representation, we will review your case and then advise you about what other payments or benefits you deserve.

 How long does workers’ compensation take?